Eddington Transport Report: Summary of recommendations

+The cost of the proposals was estimated at over A$18 billion.

 Implementation

 The Brumby government released its final decisions in the Victorian Transport Plan.
-The plan discarded a key Eddington proposal, the 18 km east–west road link, and instead proposed to complete the outer metropolitan ring road first proposed in the 1969 Melbourne Transportation Plan, including a tunnel through Greensborough.
-The government did, however, pursue some of Eddington's ideas as part of the plan, including the first stage of a new cross-city rail tunnel and the Port of Melbourne freight road tunnel, later requesting funding from the federal government's Infrastructure Australia statutory funding body.
+The plan did not include one of Eddington's proposal, the 18 km east–west road link, and instead proposed to build what later became known as North East Link to connect the M80 Ring Road to the Eastern Freeway, first proposed in the 1969 Melbourne Transportation Plan, including a tunnel through Greensborough.
+The government did, however, pursue some of Eddington's ideas as part of the plan, including the first stage of a new cross-city rail tunnel and the Port of Melbourne freight road tunnel, requesting funding from the federal government's Infrastructure Australia statutory funding body.

-In January 2011, the newly elected Baillieu coalition government announced the Victorian transport Plan had been shelved while all projects were re-evaluated.
-It released its own infrastructure priority list later that year, expanding its east-west roading proposals to the full 18 km from the Eastern Freeway to the Western Ring Road as proposed by Eddington.
-It also sought federal funding to boost the Dandenong railway line's capacity and remove 10 railway level crossings throughout Melbourne.
+In January 2011, the newly elected Baillieu coalition government announced that the Victorian Transport Plan had been shelved while all projects were re-evaluated.
+It released its own infrastructure priority list later that year, expanding its east–west roading proposals to the full 18 km from the Eastern Freeway to the Western Ring Road as proposed by Eddington.
+It also sought federal funding to boost the capacity of the Dandenong railway line and remove 10 railway level crossings in Melbourne.